 CES doesn’t make experience the focal point.
 It’s about ease of effort and meeting customer expectations.
 Oracle examined a large organization and found that customer satisfaction increased from 61% to 93% when customers reported low effort.

 CES applies only to services, leaving no room for other important factors.
 It fails to look at potential influencing factors like product, competitors, and price.
 It also doesn’t tell companies how to address existing problems.

-As with NPS® and CSAT, CES doesn't concretely answer the “why” question.
-It isn’t clear what effect customer effort has on its customers' decision making process, which is critical information for companies to improve their customer experience.
+As with NPS® and CSAT, CES doesn’t concretely answer the “why” question.
+It isn’t clear what effect customer effort has on its customers’ decision making process.
+And this is critical information for companies to improve their customer experience.

 These are the up-and-coming metrics that you need to know about in the modern experience economy.
 They are each more complete and provide deeper insights than their previous counterparts.